sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 **6) Report 5 – 2015 Spring Report of the Auditor General of Canada (IT investments by CBSA)[^22]**

-This report presents the results of a performance audit, an independent, objective, and systematic assessment of how well government is managing its activities, responsibilities, and resource.
+This report presents the results of a performance audit, being an independent, objective, and systematic assessment of how well government is managing its activities, responsibilities, and resource.

 Overall the report found that CBSA “had significant challenges in managing its information technology (IT) portfolio in a way that ensured it could deliver IT projects that meet requirements and deliver expected benefits.”